 Your limited company pays Corporation Tax (CT) on any profits it makes during its financial year.
 CT is applied to the profits of all UK companies, regardless of size.
-Here we look at how companies are taxed, and the deadlines you should be aware of as a director.

 The Basics